guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 4. If the predicted bounding box of dataset-v1 is far from the human labeled bounding box of dataset-v1, we think they are the noisy data.

 5. We label the noisy data again by human, while given the bounding boxes of model and last label by human as reference.
-Then we get dataset-v2.
+Then we get dataset-v2 and model-v2.

-6. We loop this re-labeling noisy data steps for all the classes of object detection and get the final dataset.
-Then we get model-v2.
+6. We loop these re-label noisy data steps for all the classes of object detection and get the final dataset and final model.

 #### 3.3 sequence generation